 “By now, Elizabeth’s waiting was over, for the time had come for the baby John to be born—and it was a boy, just as Gabriel had promised.
 The word of John’s birth spread quickly to her neighbors and relatives about how kind God had been to her, and everyone rejoiced.
 When the baby was eight days old, all the relatives and friends came for the circumcision ceremony.
 They all assumed the baby’s name would be Zachariah, after his father.
 But Elizabeth said, ‘No, he must be named John.’
 ‘What?’ they exclaimed.
 ‘There is no one in all your family by that name.’
 So they asked Zachariah, talking to him by gestures.
 He motioned for a piece of paper, and to everyone’s surprise wrote: ‘His name is John!’
 Instantly Zachariah could speak again, and he began praising God.

-Bethlehem was about 80 miles north of Nazareth through the Jordan River valley.
 Joseph took with him Mary, his fiancée, who was pregnant by this time.
 The trip took about a week; they had to go slowly because of Mary’s late-stage pregnancy.
-When they arrived in Bethlehem, there was no room at the village inn, so they stayed in a stable in a hollowed out cave in the hills near the village.
+When they arrived in Bethlehem, there was no room at the village inn, so they stayed in a stable in a hollowed out, barn-like cave in the hills near the village.
 While they were in Bethlehem, the time came for the baby to be born, and Mary gave birth to her first child, a son.
 The midwife and other women helped Mary wrap the baby in a blanket.
 For a makeshift cradle, they took a small feeding trough used for the domestic animals in the stable, cleaned it, packed it with fresh straw, and covered it with a cloth.

 “After the wise men left Bethlehem, an angel of God appeared to Joseph in a dream.
 ‘Get up and escape to Egypt with Jesus and his mother,’ the angel said, ‘and stay there until I tell you to return, for King Herod is going to try to kill Jesus.’
 That same night Joseph left for Egypt with Mary and Jesus, using the expensive gifts given to Jesus by the wise men to support them on the journey and during the years they stayed in Egypt.
 They stayed there until King Herod’s death, finally returning to Galilee to the village of Nazareth again, where they lived until Jesus was thirty years old and began his public ministry.
 In Nazareth Jesus grew both tall and wise and was loved by God and all the villagers.”